tomheaton/mcjty-website/docs/mods/control-mods/control-mods-legacy.md

   ** ''ore'': a string indicating an ore dictionary value (for example ''ingotCopper'', ''dyeBlue'', ''plankWood'', ...)
-  ** ''mod'': a string indicating the modid for the item ** ''energy'': an expression which will be evaluated to the amount of Forge Energy present in the item ** ''nbt'': a JSon array.
+  ** ''mod'': a string indicating the modid for the item ** ''energy'': an expression which will be evaluated to the amount of Forge Energy present in the item ** ''nbt'': a JSON array.
 Every object in this array supports the following tags:
   *** ''tag'': the name of the NBT tag to test on
   *** ''value'': the stringified value of the NBT tag to test on
   *** ''contains'': use this instead of ''value'' in case the tag represents a list.
-The value after contains should be a JSon array which in turn contains nbt matching tags like what we're describing now (see example later to make this more clear)
+The value after contains should be a JSON array which in turn contains nbt matching tags like what we're describing now (see example later to make this more clear)

 ### Item Filter Examples